 - Wear a nightguard if you grind your teeth

-- Dental cleanings every 6 months
+- Keep up with dental cleanings every six months

 Veneers Shaved Teeth Before and After